 Where to start

-The only way to apply for an undergraduate university course usually is through UCAS – Universities and Colleges Admissions Service.
+The usual process to apply for an undergraduate university course is through UCAS – Universities and Colleges Admissions Service.
 It’s the centralised system that all students and universities use to make and receive applications.
-It’s a good idea to familiarise yourself with their website and the general application process before jumping too far ahead.

 Worried?
 Get alerts and advice.